Ozone Garden

 -

 Saint Louis University’s St. Louis Ozone Garden Project has built three gardens in the St. Louis area.
-The project is a partnership comprised of Saint Louis University, the Missouri Botanical Garden and the St. Louis Science Center.
-The webpage has a lot of information on the project, along with three pdfs with more detailed information.
+The project is a partnership between Saint Louis University, the Missouri Botanical Garden, and the St. Louis Science Center.

 This implementation guide explains a lot of scientific and technical knowledge behind ozone and ozone gardens.
-The first section “provides background information on the formation of ozone air pollution” and its impact on vegetation.
-The second section “provides a general introduction to the characteristics of ozone’s induced foliar injury to the leaves” of various plants.
-The same section “also describes the scientific processes used to identify ozone-induced foliar symptoms on plants.”
+The first section provides background information on the formation of ozone air pollution and its impact on vegetation.
+The second section provides a general introduction to the characteristics of ozone’s induced foliar injury to the leaves of various plants and describes the scientific processes used to identify symptoms of these injuries.
 Finally, the third section discusses the methods used to set up ozone gardens and for submitting data on the garden.

 Planning & Zoning